15 Top-Notch Products for Safe and Soothing Hair Removal at Home

 Whether a woman wants to let her body hair grow freely or get rid of it completely is her prerogative.
 But if the latter is her preference, removal shouldn’t feel like an expensive chore for someone who can’t afford or simply doesn’t enjoy getting it done professionally.
 And now that the weather’s warming up, you may be exploring your options.

-At-home hair removal isn’t always the most comfortable or convenient option, but it does save money and afford the upmost level of privacy for those who rather skip the salon or spa.
-Regardless of whatever body part you’re targeting (even those nether regions), ingrown hairs are inevitable.
-So before you peruse the best at-home hair removal products, here are 4 things to do when ingrowns attempt to steal your joy.
+At-home hair removal isn’t always the most comfortable or convenient option, but it does save money and afford the utmost level of privacy for those who’d rather skip the salon or spa.
+Regardless of the body part you’re targeting (even those nether regions), ingrown hairs are inevitable.
+So before you peruse the best at-home hair removal products, here are four things to do when ingrowns attempt to steal your joy.

 1.Leave them alone.
 First, “don’t try to pluck, pull, shave, wax, or cut hair in the area where you’ve got ingrown hairs,” says Karen Young, CEO and founder of Oui Shave.
 “You’ll only make your skin angrier and possibly introduce an infection.
+(Though, see #3.)

 2. Apply a warm compress and gently exfoliate.
 We’ve waxed poetic about the benefits of exfoliation for the face, and the same applies to your body.
 When you’re dealing with irritation, continue by using a soft washcloth soaked in warm water to soften the area for 10 to 15 minutes.
 “Then use slow, circular motions to gently exfoliate with a salt or sugar scrub.
 This will remove dead skin cells and help skin regenerate.
 Exfoliating before shaving will help prevent razor burn and lift the hairs away from the skin, allowing for a closer shave,” says Young.